worktheclock/replit.github.io/tutorials/22-personal-stock-market-dashboard.md

     return redirect(url_for("index"))
 ```

-The first change we've made to this function is to strip leading $s on ticker symbols, in case users include those.
+The first change we've made to this function is to strip leading `$`s on ticker symbols, in case users include those.
 Then, by calling `get_price` in this function, we both can prevent users from adding invalid stock tickers and allow users to record purchases at the current price by leaving the price field blank.
 Additionally, we'll assume users want to buy just one share if they leave the number of shares field blank.

 We can now test our code out.
 Run your repl, add some stocks, and then, in a separate tab, navigate to this URL (replacing the two ALL-CAPS values first):